Auliya123/BasicPython/Final-Project/readme.md

 # Email Sender

-Sebuah program yang dapat mengirimkan email kepada beberapa penerima.
+A program that can send email to multiple recipients.

 ## Getting Started